-Borough Market trustee Tim Lang on how city markets can thrive as the world economy changes
+Borough Market trustee and food policy expert Tim Lang talks to Market Life about how city markets can thrive as the world economy changes

 Tim Lang, professor of food policy at City University London and a trustee of the charitable trust that oversees the Market, is one of the people at the heart of these initiatives.
-"This is a very exciting time for Borough Market," he says.
-"We're currently in a process of discussion and engagement designed to look at how we can help shape society, food and the environment."
+“This is a very exciting time for Borough Market,” he says.
+“In recent years, we’ve been embroiled in a process of discussion and engagement, designed to look at how we can help shape society, food and the environment.”

-As he explains, to understand Borough Market's potential, you first have to look at its past.
-"Twenty years ago it was a small London wholesale market in decline—a relic of its time," he says.
-Wholesale markets across the country were losing trade as the supermarkets streamlined their supply chains and changed how they sourced their food.
-As independent food shops began to close, unable to compete with the supermarkets, wholesale markets were left with their businesses decimated and their numbers diminishing.
+As he explains, to understand Borough Market’s potential, you first have to look at its past.
+“Twenty years ago it was a small London wholesale market in decline—a relic of its time,” he says.
+Wholesale markets across the country were losing trade as supermarkets streamlined their supply chains and changed how they sourced their food.
+As independent food shops began to close, unable to compete, wholesale markets were left with their businesses decimated and their numbers diminishing.

 The first farmers’ markets were created to help small producers sell the produce that had once supplied the wholesale markets, and these markets began to find a customer base of Britons who were just starting to understand that we too could produce food that rivalled that of France or Italy—from dry cured bacon to crumbly Lancashire cheese.
 Suddenly, it became conceivable that you might be able to buy some delicious British apple juice or traditional game pies, rather than settling for lesser goods in a supermarket.